For Global Nomads, a Better Question than “Where Are You From?”

 Ask her where she’s lived.
 Ask her what she’s left behind.
 Open doors.
 And just listen.
 Give her the time and space and permission she needs to remember and to mourn.
 She has a story—many stories.
 And she needs and deserves to be heard, and to be healed, and to be whole.

 “Where have you lived?”
 I’m going to try that next time I meet a global nomad.
-And then I’ll try to be quiet and just listen.
+And if she seems to be weighed down in her soul, I’ll ask, “What have you left behind?”
+Then I’ll try to be quiet and just listen.

 (Nina Sichel, “The Trouble with Third Culture Kids,” Children’s Mental Health Network, February 11, 2013)